 Liberalization of foreign trade

 Legislation governing the Lao banking system is oriented toward international standards.
-In 2016, the government strengthened key regulations covering the forfeiture of assets, border declaration and penalties for non-compliant entities.
-It is also planning to launch a national risk assessment, as recommended by the financial action task force (FATF).
-These reforms helped remove Laos from the FATF’s list of “jurisdictions not making sufficient progress.”
-In addition, the Bank of the Lao PDR removed the minimum loan size limit to be recorded in its credit registry and expanded coverage of borrowers.
-More recently, in August 2018, the government revised the Bank of the Lao PDR Law, permitting it to move toward risk-based supervision and additional reforms in line with international standards.
-Implementation is an ongoing challenge.
+In 2016, the government strengthened key regulations covering asset forfeiture, border declarations and penalties for non-compliant entities.
+More recently, in August 2018, the government revised the Bank of the Lao PDR Law, enabling the central bank to move toward risk-based supervision and to implement additional reforms in line with international standards.
+However, implementation remains an ongoing challenge.

 Banking system